ayoubsouid20/natixis-front-end/README.md

 ## Inline code

-To run the project just run npm i
+To run the project just run npm i & npm run dev
 Thank you.